qtrinh/qpipeline/INSTALLATION.md

 ```

-Add ${QPIPELINE_HOME} to your PATH
+Add ${QPIPELINE_HOME} to your path
 ```
 export PATH=$PATH:$QPIPELINE_HOME
 ```
-Check to see if qpipeline is in your path:
+Check to see if qpipeline is in your path
 ```
 qpipeline
 ```